broadinstitute/GATK-For-Primates/README.md

-# GATK-for-Animals: GATK Best Practices for Variant Calling in Non-Human Animal Genomes
+# GATK-for-Primates: GATK Best Practices for Variant Calling in Non-Human Primate Genomes

 ## IMPORTANT NOTE: THIS IS A PRE-ALPHA WORKFLOW CURRENTLY UNDER DEVELOPMENT!

 ### Purpose:

-This workflow (gatk-for-animals-germline-snps-indels.wdl) facilitates [germline short variant discovery](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932) from whole genomes of non-human animals, following proposed GATK Best Practices for Non-Human Animal Genomes.
+This workflow (gatk-for-primates-germline-snps-indels.wdl) facilitates [germline short variant discovery](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932) from whole genomes of non-human primates, following proposed GATK Best Practices for Non-Human Animal Genomes.
 Capitalizing on new features in GATK4, the pipeline enables base recalibration and variant calling in the absence of 'gold standard' truth and training sets.
-Though principally designed for mammalian genomes, the pipeline may be adapted for other non-human animal species.
+Though principally designed for non-human primate data, the pipeline may be adapted for other non-human animal species.
 Beyond animals, more appropriate GATK Best Practices might be available, e.g. [GATK for Microbes](https://github.com/broadinstitute/GATK-for-Microbes).

 ### Modes of operation: